Bone & Joint Health

 If you don’t need to go down the route of surgery, thankfully there are plenty of options you can try to help your dog’s joints.
 To start with, identify the cause of the joint issues, and then find ways to tackle it.
 If your dog has bad joints due to weight gain, then the perfect solution could be to alter their diet and try to get them doing more exercise to lose weight.
 If it is general wear and tear, you can try reducing their activity levels or occupying their mind in a way that doesn’t involve as much movement.

-If it is old age, then unfortunately you can’t rewind the clock but you can try taking them for shorter or slower walks.
+If it is old age, then unfortunately you can’t rewind the clock.
+However, you can try taking them for shorter or slower walks.
 It could also be beneficial if you make sure everything they need is at a lower and more comfortable level for them, including beds, food and toys.
 Physical therapy has also become massive for pets, and includes professional programmes that can provide joint care for dogs of all shapes and sizes.

 Bone and joint care nutrition